 IamBe was a Greek Goddess, the daughter of Pan and Echo.

-So why am I writing about this story?
-In 2016, I developed a ‘communication, connection & collaboration’ model to create fresh perspective and possibilities for adults and children.
+In 2016, I developed a ‘communication, & connection’ model to create fresh perspective and possibilities for adults and children.
 As a result they experience:

 💜more empowering relationships